o3de/o3de-extras/Gems/ROS2/README.md

 # O3DE ROS2 Gem

-With ROS 2 Gem you can develop robotic simulations with [ROS (Robot Operating System) 2](https://www.ros.org/) in Open 3D Engine (O3DE).
+With the ROS2 Gem you can develop robotic simulations with [ROS (Robot Operating System) 2](https://www.ros.org/) in Open 3D Engine (O3DE).

 Access the the whole ROS2 Gem documentation by clicking [here](https://www.o3de.org/docs/user-guide/interactivity/robotics/).
 Other sections in this README link to specific parts of the provided documentation.